 Sometimes banks will make unreasonable demands in a short sale.
 They often make unbelievable requests to approve the short sale based on their investor requirements.
 Those demands don't always make sense.

-It would be nice if the bank would just lay it on the line and say it doesn't want to do the short sale, but that will happen when pigs fly.
-The banks feel that they don't owe anybody an explanation.
+It would be nice if a bank would just lay it on the line and say it doesn't want to do the short sale, but that will happen when pigs fly.
 Here are some of the ways a bank or its investors can sabotage the short sale:

 - Demand a higher sales price than an appraisal will ever meet.